Introduction

 How Many Downlights Do I Need?

 This is the most often asked question we get.
-There is no hard and fast rule and each room may be different depending on its shape and the use to which it is being put.
-As a general guide, for ambient lighting in a rectangular room, mains and low voltage recessed down lights should be between 1.6m – 2m apart in every direction.
-Before deciding where to place the downlights it is important to ascertain where the ceiling joists run.
-Once this has been established it will become clear where they should be placed.
+There is no hard and fast rule, and each room may be different depending on its shape and the use to which it is being put.
+As a general guide, for ambient lighting in a rectangular room, mains and dedicated LED recessed down lights should be between 1.6m – 2m apart in every direction.
+Before deciding where to place the downlights, it is important to ascertain where the ceiling joists run.
+Once this has been established, it will become clear where they should be placed.
 Keep the first down light between 0.8m and 1m away from the wall.
 Any closer and the light will run straight down the wall and show up every imperfection, even on newly plastered walls.

-If you are going to use 3w LED GU10 light bulbs, then the calculation is slightly different.
-The first downlight still needs to be around 0.8m from the wall but the spacing needs to be reduced to 1.3m – 1.7m apart in every direction.
-This increase in light fittings offsets the reduction in light output from the LED lamps.
+If you are going to use LED GU10 light bulbs, then the calculation is slightly different.
+The first downlight still needs to be around 0.8m from the wall, but the spacing needs to be reduced to 1.3m – 1.7m apart in every direction.
+This increase in light fittings offsets the slight reduction in output from the LED lamps.

 Finally, this article is meant to be a general guide to assist you in deciding on the type and position of your down lights.
 It is not intended to cover every aspect of wiring or building regulations.